rakeshrau/LinearRegression_BikeSharing/README.md

 ## Dataset
-- 'day.csv' dataset is used,which is dataset on daily bike demands across the American market based on some factors.
+- 'day.csv' dataset is used.It is dataset sourced by service provider firm on daily bike demands across the American market based on various factors.

 ## Technologies
 - Python-3.7.3